vsbogd/openvpn-config-generator/README.md

 top of [EasyRSA 3](https://github.com/OpenVPN/easy-rsa).
 Configuration includes CA certificate, server keys and certificates, client keys and certificates, Diffie-Hellman parameters and tls-auth key.
-CA, server and client keys are kepts at the same EasyRSA directory.
+CA, server and client keys are kept at the same EasyRSA directory.
 Such setup is considered insecure but it is meant to be used in a simple scenario when a single person may own all of keys.